MFernstrom/Lumina/README.md

 ### Contributing

 Contributions to **Lumina** are highly encouraged.
-Please feel free to submit issues, suggest new features, or create pull requests to expand the capabilities and robustness of the scripting engine.
+Please feel free to submit issues, suggest new features, or create pull requests to expand the capabilities and robustness of the library.

 ### License